stevenhoney/excel-shopify-gift-card-tool/README.md

 ### Create Your Private App (One Time Process)

-1. In your Shopify admin navigate to Apps, then scroll to bottom of the page and click "Manage Private Apps"
-2. Click on "Create New Private App" at top right of screen
-3. Give your new app any name you like
-4. Clear any default permissions that are set (usually Read access to Products which is not required here)
+1. Follow the [instructions here](https://help.shopify.com/en/manual/apps/app-types/custom-apps) to create a custom app.
-5. Scroll down the inactive permissions list to Gift Cards and select Read and Write, this is the only permission your app will require.
+2. Under API permissions you will need Gift Cards - select Read and Write, these are the only permissions your app will require.
-6. Hit Save.
+3. Hit Save.
-7. You will now have an API Key and Password which can be entered in the corresponding cells on the Settings tab of the workbook.
+4. You will now have an API Token to use in the Excel tool - note this down somewhere, it is only shown once (you can uninstall then reinstall your custom app to geenrate a new token any time).

 ## Using the Tool

 #### Settings
-All that is required are your Private App's API Key and Password from the step above and your xxxx.myshopify.com domain (just the xxxx bit).
+All you need is the API Token from the step above and your xxxx.myshopify.com domain (just the xxxx bit).

 <img src="https://github.com/stevenhoney/excel-shopify-gift-card-tool/blob/master/Screenshot-1.png" width="400px" />

 (No, I haven't uploaded valid credentials in a screenshot here, don't worry!)

 #### Inputting Cards to Be Generated
-Five columns are used to create each gift card and form the body of each post to the API, all except the Value column are **optional**:
+Six columns are used to create each gift card and form the body of each post to the API, all except the Value column are **optional**:

 ![Screenshot-2]